 “At Richard Huish College, based in Taunton, the boarding house opened its doors to pupils from around the world.”

-Sixth-form boarding at a state college is also an option for UK pupils who travel long distances daily to study at an outstanding college.
+Sixth-form boarding at a state college is also an option for UK pupils who travel long distances daily.
 Flexi-boarding or weekly boarding is a great option when a late sports fixture or exam preparation needs to take priority.
 Many of our pupils live rurally – parents see the advantages of flexi-boarding while pupils are excited by the opportunity of becoming more independent.

 Boarding at a sixth-form college, FE college or state boarding school, your son or daughter can expect plenty of home comforts and a warm welcome from the houseparents.
 Their confidence and independence will be nurtured and the experience will give them essential preparation for university life.
 Boarding students make a great circle of friends in the boarding house, often friends they will have for life.
 A rigorous set of Ofsted boarding standards is adhered to, ensuring the pastoral welfare and academic development of all pupils.

 Boarding at sixth form can be affordable if you expand your search criteria to include the state sector.
-Many state boarding schools have specific areas of expertise you may wish to access, such as links with Huish Tigers Basketball Club at Richard Huish College.
+Many state boarding schools have specific areas of expertise you may wish to access, such as links with Huish Tigers Basketball Club, Bristol Bears Rugby and Somerset Country Cricket Club at Richard Huish College.
 Your child will have the best of both worlds – the benefits of a dynamic college environment bringing together large numbers of talented and aspirational young people who can explore their independence, while still providing a controlled and safe college environment.

 Subscribe / latest articles and news from our schools